I regularly see the question asked on social media; “Do I need a website?” often by people whose only online presence is Instagram or a Facebook page.

 Customers Know Your Values

-Customers have the opportunity to learn far more about your brand and your values from your website than via social media.
+Customers can learn far more about your brand and your values from your website than via social media.
 Sharing these values directly via a thoughtful About Me page or even a dedicated Our Mission or Our Values page is vitally important to modern audiences who value connection with brands that align with their ethos and worldview.
 With a professional website, customers can put a face to your name and identify with you, they begin to build trust in your brand.

 It’s Easier to Contact You